VladimirDegt/VladimirDegt/README.md

 <h1 align="center">Hi there, I'm Dehtiarev Volodymyr<img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
 <h3 align="center">Software developer</h3>
 </br>
-I'm a passionate JavaScript developer with years of experience in front-end development and expertise in the JavaScript framework React.
-I also have a strong command of Node.js for creating server-side components of applications.
-I have a proven track record of delivering high-quality web applications and thrive in collaborative team environments.
-With a strong focus on writing clean, maintainable code and crafting exceptional user experiences, I make it a priority to stay updated with the latest industry trends to drive innovation in my work.
-Let's connect and discuss how I can contribute to your projects and help us build amazing web applications together.
+Software Developer with two years of commercial experience and a proven track record of developing products that have been recognized as intellectual property assets by the company.
+Experienced in team leadership and knowledgeable in Agile Product Management.

 - 🌍  I'm based in Kharkiv
 - ✉️  You can contact me at [degtyarevvladimirr@gmail.com](mailto:degtyarevvladimirr@gmail.com)